 Before it was known as Sentosa, this island just off Singapore’s southern coast was a British military fortress.
-After the Japanese Occupation in World War II, Singapore returned to British rule, and the island was renamed “Sentosa” which translates to “peace and tranquility.”
+After the Japanese Occupation in World War II, Singapore returned to British rule, and the island was renamed “Sentosa” which means “peace and tranquillity” in Malay.

 Realms of adventure and excitement

 Avid explorers looking to discover the island’s varied charms and natural landscapes will be able to choose from a range of inspiring activities.

 You can get your bearings from the three beaches that span Sentosa’s coastline.

 Each beach holds its own unique charm: Siloso Beach is the island’s most bustling stretch, and home to various restaurants and attractions; Palawan Beach’s playgrounds, parks and lagoon are perfect for families, and Tanjong Beach is ideal for a tranquil getaway.

 Nature lovers fascinated with Southeast Asia’s wealth of tropical flora and fauna can embark on a hands-on journey at Sentosa Nature Discovery.
 This nature trail begins at an interactive gallery—where visitors will get the chance to brush up their science skills—followed by a showcase of Sentosa’s teeming wildlife and heritage trees native to Singapore and Southeast Asia.